 Once you have sold your home and moved, you will need to update your address with the relevant organisations such as the DVLA, doctors, local authority, your bank and other utility providers.
 Depending on your situation, you should also consider updating your Will.

-To discuss the sale of your property and how we can help you, or to have a quote on our fees for selling your home, you can contact a member of our Residential Property Conveyancing team or use our Conveyancing Calculator.
+To discuss the sale of your property and how we can help you, or to have a quote on our fees for selling your home, you can use our use our Conveyancing Calculator or you can call a member of the team from our offices in AndoverRomseySalisbury or Witney.
+Get in touch by using the Contact Form or email moc.n1713962586ellub1713962586rekra1713962586p@ofn1713962586i1713962586.